kendall-dwyre/Kaggle-Healthcare-Dataset/README.md

 Data Cleaning

 We are looking for anything that may throw an issue - such as Null Values, NA's, or simply put bad data.
 In our case, it seems to be that this dataset was prepared before loading it onto Kaggle, but it's still good to go through the process and make sure nothing is overlooked.

-Below is an example of some code that I wrote to ascertain if there are any null values (which there are none):